sirfonzie/INF2004_LAB4/README.md

 ## **UNDERSTANDING THE L298N MOTOR CONTROLLER - pwm_set_gpio_level example**

-The provided C [code](https://github.com/sirfonzie/INF2004_LAB4/blob/main/l298n.c) demonstrates how to configure a Raspberry Pi Pico to use Pulse Width Modulation (PWM) on GP2 and control motor direction using an L298N motor driver via GP0 and GP1.
+The provided alternative C [code](https://github.com/sirfonzie/INF2004_LAB4/blob/main/l298n.c) demonstrates how to configure a Raspberry Pi Pico to use Pulse Width Modulation (PWM) on GP2 and control motor direction using an L298N motor driver via GP0 and GP1.
 Let's break down the essence of each part of the PWM-related functions and other elements in the [code](https://github.com/sirfonzie/INF2004_LAB4/blob/main/l298n.c).

-### Key Code Snippets Explained:
+### Key PWM-related Code Snippets Explained:

 1. **`setup_pwm` Function:**
    This function is the heart of the PWM configuration, setting the frequency and duty cycle for a specified GPIO pin.